 Rule No. 1: Speak only the truth.
-A member with a poor character for truth, honesty and veracity is unfit.
+A member with poor charter for truth, honesty and veracity is unfit.
 He or she cannot be rehabilitated once records reflect a specific instance of dishonesty or deception in official matter.

 Surely if you are the accused, you will recognize that you are in jeopardy and that the preliminary I.A. interrogation is a "critical stage" of the proceedings, warranting appropriate preparation, vigorous representation, and the utmost caution.
 What if you are deemed to be only a "witness" and you are being interviewed from that perspective?
 Have you anything to worry about?
 Absolutely you do, and the same precautions should be applied as though you are the accused.
-Remember, although you might not be a "principal" in the act of misconduct, you will likely be subject to discipline if you might be said to have "acquiesced" in another's misconduct, or if you "failed to take appropriate action" (including reporting) upon learning of the probable misconduct of another.
+Remember although you might not be a "principal" in the act of misconduct, or if you "failed to take appropriate action" (including reporting) upon learning of the probable misconduct of another.

 Rule No. 2: Do not try to predict the course of the interrogation nor the scope of the investigation.
 Obtain the aid of a competent representative or lawyer in advance.
-Call the RSA at 909-653-0130, 800-877-7317 at once.
+Call the RSA at (951) 653-0130, 1 (800) 877-7317 at once.

-You should remember that an interview (interrogation) is always tape recorded.
+You should remember that an interview (interrogation) is always tape-recorded.
 Any utterance you might make in the course of the interrogation will be difficult to change or retreat from later.
-Any statement of fact you might make could form the basis of a charge of "false and misleading" if sufficient contrary evidence is developed by the investigators.
-Moreover, you may be subjected to orders or other directives to do this or that, or refrain from doing this or that.
+Any statement of fact you might make could form the basis of a charge of "false and misleading" if sufficiently contrary evidence is developed by the investigators.
+Moreover, you may be subjected to orders or other directives to do this or that , or refrain from doing this or that.
 Do not take this on alone, and do not assume that internal affairs procedures and orders are proper or appropriate just because the investigators are from Internal Affairs or are your divisional supervisors.
-Tape record all conversations between you and investigators, with a plainly visible recorder.
+Tape-record all conversation between you and investigators, with a plainly visible recorder.
 Discuss your interview in advance with your RSA Representative and listen carefully to his or her instructions.

-Rule No. 3: Tape record all investigative interrogations.
+Rule No. 3: Tape-record all investigative interrogations.
 Obtain and consult with your RSA Representative in advance of the scheduled interview.

-Government Code §3303 specifies the minimal protections which must be afforded you when you are subjected to an administrative interrogation.
+Government code §3303 specifies the minimal protections which must be afforded you when you are subjected to an administrative interrogation.
 The Public Safety Officers' Procedural Bill of Rights Act (§§3300-3311) is your primary source of statutory legal protection.
 Remember that the protections apply whenever you are subjected to interrogation which could lead to punitive action.
 The interrogation must be reasonable as to scheduling and length.
 If you are off-duty at the time, you are entitled to compensation.
 You are entitled to an explanation of the nature of the investigation before any questioning.
 If you don't understand what it is all about, do not proceed with the questioning until you do understand.
 The Department is not allowed to question you through more than two investigators at a given time.
 You have the right to reasonable breaks for consultation and physical needs.
 You may not be threatened, although you may be told, in appropriate cases, that failure to cooperate may result in punitive action.

-&lt;sup>2 How many times have we seen or read these quoted words, woven into a rationale for the discharge of an officer or deputy?
+2 2How many times have we seen or read these quoted words, woven into a rational for the discharge of an officer or deputy?

-Rule No. 4: Make sure you understand what the focus and scope of the investigation are and whether you are suspected of any misconduct, and finally, whether whatever you are going to say in response to questioning will disclose misconduct.
-Discuss all of this thoroughly with your representative beforehand.
+Rule No. 4: Make sure you understand what the focus and the scope of the investigation are and whether you are suspected of any misconduct, and finally, whether whatever you are going to say in response to questioning will disclose misconduct.
+Discuss all of this thoroughly with you representative beforehand.